Blendify/blender-manual/blender_docs/manual/troubleshooting/python.rst

 This corresponds to either a file named _socket.py or _socket.pyd.
 In many cases the filename is reported one line above, but not always, especially if the module comes from a python library.
 In that case you don't get informed about from where the file comes.
-So you have to find file.
+So you have to find the file.

 Check in following locations: